 I was 100% not prepared for March.
 I told myself I had a “plan” but in reality, what I had was a really, REALLY long “to do list” and very little strategy in place.
-So needless to say, I’m glad April is here because I need a breath of fresh air.
+It can be hard to keep your business on track.
+So needless to say, I'm glad April is here because I need a breath of fresh air.
 Like literally.
 I did not leave my apartment for 6 entire days because I was buried in work.

 Moral of the story: don't be like me.
 As I wrapped up some projects this week, I knew I wanted to get my sh*t together before the new month so I'm better prepared for April.
 I've always been a planner but I've found that as a business owner, sometimes it's honestly just HARD to plan for everything.
 New opportunities come up when you least expect it.
 Great ideas sometimes turn into bad ideas.
 2 hour projects can turn into 10 hour projects.
 If you're not building in a cushion for your workflow, you're always going going going.
 (Note to self: build in more cushion)